 The glass should be cleaned/wiped with a paper towel ideally after each fire, to avoid residue building up.
-Products are available that will clean the glass effectively such as Vitcas stove glass cleaner.

 SMOKE

 Wood can release pollutants into the atmosphere when poor burning techniques are used.
 The hazards include smoke and carbon monoxide.